 The house, let’s talk about it.

-Upon entering, we ended up in an usual Japanese entrance, where you leave your shoes behind and where you actually enter after having climbed a couple of steps.
+Upon entering, we ended up in a usual Japanese entrance, where you leave your shoes behind and where you actually enter after having climbed a couple of steps.
 This entrance was actually rather large, almost a room in itself, and right after we were in some sort of tiny living room (right behind the window in the picture above):

-In the background you can get a glimpse of the first room, that we didn’t really use (as previously mentioned it’s used for larger groups who don’t necessarily want to sleep in the same room).
+In the background, you can get a glimpse of the first room, that we didn’t really use (as previously mentioned it’s used for larger groups who don’t necessarily want to sleep in the same room).

 For the rest of the visit, I’m going to do something I do too rarely on this blog, use a video.
-Sorry for the sound being only in French, I didn’t have time to shoot a second one in English and if I wait until I find the time to make subtitles I’ll never finish this post (I’m not saying anything that interesting in it, mostly paraphrasing what I’m showing):
+Sorry for the sound is only in French, I didn’t have time to shoot a second one in English and if I wait until I find the time to make subtitles I’ll never finish this post (I’m not saying anything that interesting in it, mostly paraphrasing what I’m showing):

 For more details, here is a gallery of pictures of the room (as usual with galleries, just click on one of the pictures and then you can navigate back and forth with the arrow keys):

 One detail that surprised me when we arrived at the minshuku was the fact that our hostess asked us at what time we wanted to have dinner even though it was still early in the afternoon.
-I hadn’t really thought about dinner yet and actually I had no idea that dinner was entirely part of the minshuku experience (at least this one), even though a clue had been dropped a few days earlier when we called to make a reservation the owner couldn’t give us a positive answer right away, she first had to check with a fisherman friend of hers to see if he could bring fresh catches on that day.
+I hadn’t really thought about dinner yet and actually, I had no idea that dinner was entirely part of the minshuku experience (at least this one), even though a clue had been dropped a few days earlier when we called to make a reservation the owner couldn’t give us a positive answer right away, she first had to check with a fisherman friend of hers to see if he could bring fresh catches on that day.

 I started to suspect that dinner wouldn’t be just an anecdote when our hostess took more than two hours to prepare it.